Nunoflashy/recording-scripts/README.md

 such as recording audio and video separately.

-Of course, as they are it's nothing more than a script to start and stop recording, in order for it to behave like Shadowplay, I've added some keybindings.
+Of course, as they are it's nothing more than a script to start and stop recording, in order for it to behave like Shadowplay, we need to add some keybindings.

 Since I'm using i3, I'll show
 you how to configure it for that, but other window managers shouldn't be too hard to configure either.